 position of the helium-bearing reservoir in the Dineh bi

 Keyah Field.
 Gas in the Devonian ranges from 3.11% to 6.23%

 helium and averages 4.83% helium and produced 1.4 Bcf total.
 High sonic travel time is high porosity or shale.

-that have tested or produced inert gas with helium in economic quantities.
+These examples are from wells that have tested or produced inert gas with helium in economic quantities.